simplejson/simplejson/index.rst

-Other than the *ensure_ascii* parameter, this module is defined strictly in terms of conversion between Python objects and :class:`Unicode strings <str>`, and thus does not otherwise address the issue of character encodings.
+Other than the *ensure_ascii* parameter, this module is defined strictly in terms of conversion between Python objects and :class:`Unicode strings <str>`, and thus does not otherwise directly address the issue of character encodings.

+The RFC prohibits adding a byte order mark (BOM) to the start of a JSON text, and this module's serializer does not add a BOM to its output.
+The RFC permits, but does not require, JSON deserializers to ignore an initial BOM in their input.
+This module's deserializer will ignore an initial BOM, if present.

+.. versionchanged:: 3.6.0
+  Older versions would raise :exc:`ValueError` when an initial BOM is present

+The RFC does not explicitly forbid JSON strings which contain byte sequences that don't correspond to valid Unicode characters (e.g. unpaired UTF-16 surrogates), but it does note that they may cause interoperability problems.
+By default, this module accepts and outputs (when present in the original :class:`str`) codepoints for such sequences.

 Infinite and NaN Number Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^